-Festivals being an occasion to catch up with the latest works of international film directors from every corners of the world, here’s some notable picks:
+Festivals being an occasion to catch up with the latest works of international film directors from every corner of the world, here’s some notable picks:

 (Sunday October 15,7:10 PM Cinéma du Parc 2)

-Finnish living legend Aki Kaurismaki (Leningrad Cowboys, Le Havre, The man without a past, etc) unique style is at work again, still on a surprising shoe string budget for such a major contemporary director.
+Finnish living legend Aki Kaurismaki (Leningrad Cowboys, Le Havre, The Man Without a Past, etc)’s unique style is at work again, still on a surprising shoe string budget for such a major contemporary director.
 He fully demonstrates that when creativity is part of your DNA you don’t need 50 million dollars.
 Back are the loony situations wonderfully enhanced by Kaurismaki regular, Sakari Kuosmanen, supported by a strong ensemble cast that seem at times to have been hypnotized.
 But that is part of the director’s signature.
 As we follow the story of refugees and outcasts evolving around the restaurant of a local entrepreneur, issues about immigration, Rock n Roll, love, life and death are introduced with a light touch into his always simple but beautiful framing.
 As always with Kaurismaki odd choices (his assumed colorful Art direction is all there) and while we don’t know if we should cry or laugh, he moves us and we leave the cinema pretty much with a feeling of happiness.
-It should not work, but it does because he is a brilliant film maker.
+It should not work, but it does because he is a brilliant filmmaker.

 This work of love is like candy.
 Best left to melt in the mouth.